Beware of the "Bicycle Shaped Object"

 poor quality parts and components will almost certainly not survive regular use which means they will need to be replaced or repaired regularly.
 In fact on some BSO's they may never work properly in the first place.
 Ultimately this could mean spending more than you originally paid for the bike itself, just to keep it working, or that you might have to replace it sooner than expected.

-It isn't always so black and white and there are some very good quality bikes at below £200 but if you intend to buy at this price, do so from a reputable bike specialist.
+It isn't always so black and white and there are some reasonable quality bikes at below £200 but if you intend to buy at this price, do so from a reputable bike specialist.

 4. Bad cycling experience...